GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 ```

 Congratulations!
-You should have a working story editor which is capable of saving stories and generating a preview.
+You should now have a working story editor which is capable of saving stories and generating a preview.

 ## Next

-Story editor packs many more capabilities than the one shown in this tutorial and is fully capable of being integrated to any CMS.
-[Integration Layer API](../integration-layer-api/integration-layer.md) provides comprehensive documentation of Story Editor's integration layer for you to read and implement your own custom version.
+Story editor packs many more capabilities than the one shown in this tutorial.
+[Integration Layer API](../integration-layer-api/integration-layer.md) provides comprehensive documentation of Story Editor's integration layer for you to implement your own custom version.